 KeyValuePair<string, object> and takes a list of

-DataCacheTag items to fetch the items that were added to the cache with the
+DataCacheTag items to fetch the items added to the cache with the corresponding tags.

 Same as above, the

-GetObjectsByAnyTag returns a list in case of AppFabric and a
+GetObjectsByAnyTag returns a list in the case of AppFabric and a

 Hashtable in the case of NCache.